Chimpanzee: Mortality and health

-The average lifespan of a chimpanzee in the wild is relatively short, usually less than 15 years, although individuals that reach 12 years may live an additional 15 years.
+The average lifespan of a wild chimpanzee is relatively short.
+They usually live less than 15 years, although individuals that reach 12 years may live an additional 15 years.
 On rare occasions, wild chimpanzees may live nearly 60 years.
 Captive chimpanzees tend to live longer than most wild ones, with median lifespans of 31.7 years for males and 38.7 years for females.
-The oldest known male captive chimpanzee to have been documented lived to 66 years, and the oldest female, Little Mama, was over 70 years old.
+The oldest-known male captive chimpanzee to have been documented lived to 66 years, and the oldest female, Little Mama, was nearly 80 years old.

 Leopards prey on chimpanzees in some areas.
-It is possible that much of the mortality caused by leopards can be attributed to individuals that have specialised in chimp-killing.
+It is possible that much of the mortality caused by leopards can be attributed to individuals that have specialised in killing chimpanzees.
 Chimpanzees may react to a leopard's presence with loud vocalising, branch shaking, and throwing objects.
 There is at least one record of chimpanzees killing a leopard cub after mobbing it and its mother in their den.
 Four chimpanzees could have fallen prey to lions at Mahale Mountains National Park.
 Although no other instances of lion predation on chimpanzees have been recorded, lions likely do kill chimpanzees occasionally, and the larger group sizes of savanna chimpanzees may have developed as a response to threats from these big cats.
 Chimpanzees may react to lions by fleeing up trees, vocalising, or hiding in silence.

 Chimpanzees and humans share only 50% of their parasite and microbe species.
 This is due to the differences in environmental and dietary adaptations; human internal parasite species overlap more with omnivorous, savanna-dwelling baboons.
 The chimpanzee is host to the louse species Pediculus schaeffi, a close relative of P. humanus, which infests human head and body hair.
 By contrast, the human pubic louse Pthirus pubis is closely related to Pthirus gorillae, which infests gorillas.
 A 2017 study of gastrointestinal parasites of wild chimpanzees in degraded forest in Uganda found nine species of protozoa, five nematodes, one cestode, and one trematode.
 The most prevalent species was the protozoan Troglodytella abrassarti.